seejohnrun/seejohnrun.github.io/_posts/2012-01-28-redis-zset.markdown

 (integer) 1
 ```

-Once they re in, we can query them in order.
+Once they're in, we can query them in order.
 To get the entries out, ordered
 by their rank:

 ```